jcrich1469/barcode_scanner/README.md

 4. cd barcode_scanner

+5. pip3 install virtualenv

-5. virtualenv venv
+6. virtualenv venv

-6. source venv/bin/activate
+7. source venv/bin/activate

-7. pip3 install -r requirements.txt
+8. pip3 install -r requirements.txt

-8. python3 barcode_scanner_video.py
+9. python3 barcode_scanner_video.py
 ... wait for the camera to display

-8.1. get a barcode, it works best when it is flat and close to the camera, with a dark background. should see a red rectangle and some numbers that match the numbers on the barcode.
+9.1. get a barcode, it works best when it is flat and close to the camera, with a dark background. should see a red rectangle and some numbers that match the numbers on the barcode.

-9.press "q" on the keyboard to quit and end the program.
+10.press "q" on the keyboard to quit and end the program.